AndreChaves95/Master_Microservices/README.md

 - @Validated: Used to trigger validation on the annotated class or method.
 - @Validated annotation is used in the controller to validate the input data before processing it.
 - @Valid: Used to trigger validation on the annotated method parameter.

+## Audit Columns
+- Audit columns are used to track the creation and modification of entities in the database.
+- They are typically used to store metadata about the entity, such as the user who created or modified it and the date and time of the operation.
+##### AccountsApplication
+- This class is annotated with @EnableJpaAuditing to enable JPA auditing.
+##### BaseEntity
+- This class contains the audit columns (created_at, created_by, updated_at, updated_by)
+and is annotated with @EntityListeners(AuditingEntityListener.class) to enable auditing.
+- The @CreatedDate and @LastModifiedDate annotations are used to automatically set the created_at and updated_at fields.
+- The @CreatedBy and @LastModifiedBy annotations are used to automatically set the created_by and updated_by fields.
+##### AuditAwareImpl
+- This class implements the AuditorAware interface to provide the current user for auditing purposes.
+- It uses the SecurityContextHolder to retrieve the current user from the security context.